com-480-data-visualization/data-visualization-project-2021-poso/README.md

 The visualisation in that case have two main purposes:
 - To show to concerned people different new topics related to coronavirus to explore.
 - To get of grasp of the semantic representation of coronavirus, and how it impacted the meaning of certain words that were before so irrelevant (today the word lockdown hits totally differently).
-- Infer how the news and journalistic publication relates to people feelings, concerns of such an important event.
+- Infer how the news and journalistic publication relates to people feelings and concerns during such an important event.

 ### Exploratory Data Analysis